By: Michelle Simon

 Under the umbrella of environmental protection are the Clean Water Act 106 and 319, Indoor and Ambient Air Quality Monitoring and Outreach, the Wetlands Restoration project, along with GIS mapping and natural resources.

 Potts also oversees well closures.
-Many old wells on the reservation were dug by hand without a proper wellhead to cap them.
+Many old wells on the common land were dug by hand without a proper wellhead to cap them.
 Capping a well assists in keeping the groundwater safe from debris and runoff contamination and helps to keep humans and animals safe from injury.
-Anyone on the reservation with a well on their property can contact Potts to initiate the process of capping their well.
+Anyone on the common land with a well on their property can contact Potts to initiate the process of capping their well.